 When I turned 12 or 13 I had really bad acne on my forehead, not to mention bushy eyebrows and crooked teeth.
 I was still a cute girl but those things bothered the absolute hell out of me.
 Whenever me and one of my friends (or so I thought she was) ever argued, she always took shots at me about my teeth.
 Not only that, I was very, very shy (I still am) and quiet.

-I also was a dancer – ballet, jazz, modern, hip-hop – you name it, from as and when I was in elementary school until I turned 20.
+I also was a dancer – ballet, jazz, modern, hip-hop – you name it, from when I was in elementary school until I turned 20.
 Even though I had a very nice, shapely body I was pretty much always the biggest girl in the group.
 In my mind I was the fattest.
 I was a great dancer, I even had solo pieces in many of our performances but somehow I never felt like I was as good as the other girls.

 In middle school and high school I went to great lengths to try and hide the fact that I was this shy, quiet girl with low self-esteem.
 I got braces, joined dance teams, I was on the student council, I was the homecoming queen, I got professional jobs at an extremely early age so I always had more money and connections than the average teen and I smiled and smiled and smiled through it all.
 Even in college I was involved on campus and went out to parties and met lots of people.
 I did not want to be a prisoner to my negative self-image.